ptomulik/testmd/README.md

     require 'puppet/util/repoutil'
     repo = Puppet::Util.repoutil(:apt)

-Our `repo` provides methods for interaction with apt repositories (to be exemplified below).
+Our `repo` provides methods for interaction with `apt` repository.
 The `:apt` utility is **suitable** for use on Debian or Ubuntu.
 For other systems we should choose other facility.
-We may simply load default utility for the local system:
+The most universal way is to load default utility for current system:

     repo = Puppet::Util.defaultrepoutil

-Once we have the `repo`, we may list all packages with names starting with 'apache':
+Once we have obtained `repo`, we may list all packages with names starting with 'apache':

     apaches = repo.packages_with_prefix('apache')